spraakbanken/mink-backend/documentation/developers-guide.md

 - `exceptions.py` containing Mink specific exceptions
 - `jobs.py` containing code for managing and running corpus jobs (for processing and installing corpora)
 - `queue.py` containing code for the job queuing system
-- `routes.py` containing some general routes that are independet of non-core functionality (like serving the documentation)
+- `routes.py` containing some general routes that are independent of non-core functionality (like serving the documentation)
 - `utils.py` containing general utility functions